AlFontal/sdcpy/CONTRIBUTING.md

 ## Deploying

 A reminder for the maintainers on how to deploy.
-Make sure all your changes are committed (including an entry in CHANGELOG.md).
+Make sure all your changes are committed.
 Then run:
 ```bash
 $ bumpversion patch # possible: major / minor / patch